alexander-kastil/angular-advanced/demos/09-optimization/02-server-side-rendering/readme.md

   > Note: If you get a warning that the maximum bundle size is exceeded, you can increase it by setting ` "maximumWarning": "550kb",` in `angular.json`.

 ## Use Pre-rendering

-- To save some time you will provided with the [artifacts](./food-shop-ssr-artifacts/) of this app:

-  - Add `food/food-model.ts` from artifacts folder
-  - Add `food/food.service.ts` from artifacts folder
-  - Add `food/shop-item.component.ts` from artifacts folder
-  - Add `food/food-list.component.ts` from artifacts folder
-  - Add `food/food-details.component.ts` from artifacts folder
-  - Add `shared/number-picker.component.ts` from artifacts folder.
-The number picker is custom component that allows to be used as a form control because it implements `ControlValueAccessor` interface.
-To read more about it check [this article](https://blog.angular-university.io/angular-custom-form-controls/).
-  - Add `shared/euro.pipe.ts` from artifacts folder

-  > Note: After adding each file review the code and make sure you understand it.

 - Run this simple mock shopping site to get familiar to it